DtCarrot/sg-school-data-json/README.md

 ```

 ## Geocoding
-Geocoding is done using the Google Geocoding API - You can get the API key via the Google Cloud Platform.
+Geocoding is done using the Google Geocoding API.
+You can get the API key via the Google Cloud Platform.

 ## External libraries used
-dotenv - To store environment variables - **API Keys should never be exposed in the code!!!!**
+1. dotenv    - To store environment variables **API Keys should never be exposed in the code!!!!**
-requests - For HTTP Request to Google Geocoding API
+2. requests  - For HTTP Request to Google Geocoding API
-pandas - To parse csv file
+3. panda     - To parse csv file